This course requires 2 options.

 In this subject we study the relationship between the media and society.
 Students will analyse, evaluate and create products across a range of media.
 By designing their own course students are able to pursue their own areas of interest and passion within the wider context of mass media.

-Media studies is a mix of media production and the examination of how we influence what happens on screen.
+Media studies is a mix of media production and the examination of the relationship between the media and society.
 Film is our focus but you could also create a comic, magazine spread, or website etc. Media Studies and English are completely separate subjects, but they are intertwined and offer students who do both the opportunity to double dip.
 Technical skills are an advantage, but we cover everything you need to know.

 Approximate Costs and Equipment/Stationery

 - A set or wired headphones

 - A 32gb USB3.0 Drive (around $10)

 This course is approved for University Entrance.

 Total Credits Available: 30 credits.